 Trust

-Private by architecture.
+Private by route evidence.
 Governed by design.

-Local-first execution
+Computer-first execution

 Memory boundary